martijnpoppen/net.amberpro/README.md

 - Display online time
 - Get notification when a value has changed.
 - Flows

-Support:
-- Synology DiskStation

-How to use:
-- Install this app on your Homey.
-- Add a device.
-- In de device settings provide your deviceId/localKey
-- Use the app

 More info on the community:
 - Link in app info below